alissa-huskey/python-class/docs/lessons/in-depth/functions.md

 {{ newrow }}

-Or you put two astricks before a paramater name.
+To take arbitrary keyword arguments, put two astricks before a paramater name.
+The keyword arguments will then be in a dictionary with that name, in this case `kwargs`.

 {{ rightcol }}